 Warrants give the holder the right to purchase a company stock at a specific price and by a specific date, but if they expire, they become worthless.
 Warrants expire on the Expiration Date.
 GM changed the Expiration Date of these warrants from July 10, 2016 to July 8, 2016.
 GM did not adequately explain this change to investors and brokers, and did not give them enough time to prepare.
 Investors were not able to exercise their warrants, which became worthless.

 If you owned GM Series A Warrants, you likely have a claim.
-Please contact the Law Office of Jared A. Rose, at 816-221-4335, as soon as possible.
+Please contact Rose Law, at 816-221-4335, as soon as possible.